anmolthakur74/heart-disease-prediction/README.md

 ## Machine Learning Experiments

 - Explored **11 machine learning algorithms**, including:
-  - Random Forest, Decision Tree, Logistic Regression, SVM, KNN, LightGBM, CNN, MLP, etc.
+  - Random Forest, Decision Tree, Logistic Regression, SVM, KNN, LightGBM, CNN, MLP, LSTM, XGBoost, Naive Bayes.
-- Applied **Genetic Algorithm (GA) feature selection** and compared with models without GA.
+- Applied **Genetic Algorithm (GA) feature selection** and compared results with models without GA.
-- Evaluated using multiple train-test splits (70:30, 75:25, 80:20) and **5-fold cross-validation** for reliable performance.
+- Evaluated models using multiple train-test splits (70:30, 75:25, 80:20) and **5-fold cross-validation** for reliable performance.
-- **Random Forest** achieved the highest accuracy using **8 key features**, and was selected for deployment.
+- **Random Forest** achieved the **highest accuracy** using **8 key features**, and was selected for deployment due to ensemble stability and robustness.
-- Decision Tree and LightGBM reached similar performance but required more features.
+- **Decision Tree** reached **similar accuracy using the same 8 features**, but Random Forest was preferred for better generalization.
+- **LightGBM** reached **similar accuracy**, but required **11 features**, making it less efficient for deployment.

 ## Installation